jasongedev/robot-teleop/README.md

-# Teleoperation of Robot Arms using Joint Mirroring via Real-time 3D Pose Estimation
+# Robot Teleoperation using Real-time 3D Huaman Pose Estimation

-This ROS package is a proof of concept for using ROS and MoveIt! to control two robot manipulators that mirror human arm poses in real-time captured through a monocular camera feed.
+This ROS package is a proof of concept demonstrating a method of controlling two robot manipulators by mirroring human arm poses captured in real-time.

 Live demo with commentary: https://youtu.be/JviMLEeE7u8
 <img src="example_gifs/example1.gif" width=1200px>